ConEmu/ConEmu.github.io/en/ShellWorkDir.md

 This is the only option available for [Bash on Ubuntu on Windows](BashOnWindows.html).

 Use [ANSI](AnsiEscapeCodes.html#ConEmu_specific_OSC) in `PS1`
-environment variable to notify ConEmu about directory changes.
+environment variable to notify ConEmu about directory changes and prompt end (command input start).
 For example, you may configure your bash by appending to your `~/.bashrc` following sequence: